-HI stands ready to intervene in the event of crises triggered by natural or human causes (armed conflict) and its emergency response experts ensure all the necessary resources are mobilised to rapidly respond to the needs.
-In the countries where the organisation already works, it implements a preparedness process to anticipate potential future emergencies and ensure its teams can cope with sudden changes in context.
+HI is on permanent standby to intervene in the event of crises triggered by natural or human causes.
+Our emergency response experts ensure all the necessary resources can be mobilised to rapidly respond to the needs.
+In countries where we are already present, we implement a preparedness process to anticipate potential emergencies and ensure our teams can cope with sudden changes in context.

-We also work at community level (villages, urban districts or towns) to prepare the most vulnerable populations for disaster risks.
+We also work at the community level (villages, urban districts or towns) to help the most vulnerable populations prepare for disaster risks.

-HI works hard to ensure its emergency responses are accessible to all, including the most vulnerable.
-The organisation also shares its extensive experience on the inclusion of people with disabilities and the most vulnerable, with other humanitarian actors.
+HI works hard to ensure our emergency responses are accessible to all, including the most vulnerable.
+We also share our extensive experience on the inclusion of people with disabilities and the most vulnerable populations with other humanitarian actors.

 Dedicated resources for rapid deployment